TopShelfCraft/Walk/README.md

 ### I found a bug.

-Please open a GitHub Issue, submit a PR to the `dev` branch, or just email me.
+Please open a GitHub Issue, submit a PR to the `3.x.dev` branch, or just email me.

 * * *